torvalds/linux/Documentation/teaching/lectures/processes.rst

 Process context
 ===============

-Now that we have examined the implementation on processed and threads (tasks), how context switching occurs, how we can block, wake-up and preempt tasks, we can finally define what the process context is what are its properties:
+Now that we have examined the implementation of processes and threads (tasks), how context switching occurs, how we can block, wake-up and preempt tasks, we can finally define what the process context is what are its properties: